-When you first become of age and get the ability to drive, you feel like you are on cloud nine.
-However, many young drivers are entirely unaware of the seriousness of violating traffic laws while having a junior learner’s permit or junior license.
-Moreover, most junior drivers only have a vague understanding of what restrictions they have on driving.
+Earning the right to drive is one of the greatest feelings a teenager can have.
+However, many young drivers are entirely unaware of the seriousness of violating traffic laws while driving on a junior learner’s permit or junior license.
+Moreover, most junior drivers only have a vague understanding of the restrictions placed on such licenses.

-The following information will help you better understand those restrictions and the penalties for committing driving offenses as a junior driver.
+The following information will help young drivers with junior licenses or junior learning permits better understand those restrictions and the penalties for committing driving offenses.

-- Will not be allowed to drive more than 1 person under 21 (unless he or she is in your immediate family or your supervising driver is your parent or guardian)
+- At all times, no more than one person under 21 is allowed in the car (unless he/she is an immediate family member or the supervising driver is a parent or guardian).

-- Will not be allowed to drive unless every person in the vehicle is wearing a seat belt or federally-approved child safety seats
+- At all times, persons in the vehicle must wear a seat belt or federally-approved child safety seats.

-As a junior driver with a learner’s permit, you may not drive at any time in any of the following places:
+In addition, a junior driver with a learner’s permit may not drive at any time in any of the following places:

 - Any street within a park in New York City